andrewja01/burger/README.md

 # **Eat-Da-Burger**

-An application that takes allows the user to add a burger to the menu and then gives them the option to devour that burger.
+An application that allows the user to add a burger to the menu and then gives them the option to devour that burger.
 [Try it out!](https://eat-da-burger-andyj.herokuapp.com/)

 ## Demo